 The MCS Health Office is dedicated to keeping your child healthy and safe.
-Below you will find information on when it’s best to keep your child home from school, what to do in case of injury, and our public health requirements.
-For your convenience. we have also provided links to any form you may need to submit to the Health Office.
+Below you will find information on our public health requirements, when it’s best to keep your child home from school, what to do in case of injury, school procedure on medication administration at school, and more.
+For your convenience, we have also provided links to any forms you may need to submit to the Health Office.
 If you have any questions, please contact your Health Services Coordinator, Courtney McDonald.

-Incoming K/1st grade students must have the Health Exam form filled out by your child’s physician.
+Incoming K/1st grade students must also have the Health Exam form filled out by your child’s physician.

 In accordance with California School Immunization Law (Health and Safety Code Sections 120325-120375), any student entering school must have all immunizations up to date.